GeraldTgit/eth-wallet-dashboard/backend/README.md

 - **block_number**: The current Ethereum block number at the time of balance fetch.
 - **gas_price**: The gas price in wei when the data was fetched (using `NUMERIC` for precision).
-- **timestamp**: Automatically records the time of the balance record insertion with timezone support.
+- **timestamp**: Automatically records the time of the balance record insertion with timezo=ne support.

 ---